ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 * **Number of vSAN capacity disks**: Specify the number of capacity disks that you want to add.
 * If you want to add more capacity disks, select the **High performance with Intel Optane** checkbox.
 This option provides two extra capacity disk bays that are useful for workloads that require less latency and higher IOPS throughput.

    The **High performance with Intel Optane** option is available only for Skylake and Cascade Lake CPU models.
-  {:note}
+   {: note}

 * Review the **Disk Type for vSAN Cache Disks** and **Number of vSAN cache disks** values.
 These values depend on whether you selected the **High performance with Intel Optane** checkbox.
 * **vSAN license**: Select the VMware vSAN 6.6 license edition (Advanced or Enterprise).